tomkonidas/konidas/content/posts/tcpip.md

 The application layer provides an interface between software running on a computer and the network itself.

-This is the layer I have interacted with as a software developer; Making calls to REST Apis and such.

 Examples:

 - HTTP (Hypertext Transfer Protocol)